jaycode/Udacity-CM/dpaz/contents/Azure Data Pipeline Components/13. Exercise: Create Datasets/README.md

 The above queries do two things:

 - Create an external file format called `SynapseDelimitedTextFormat` if it doesn't already exist.
 This file format will be used to read the data from storage directories.
 - Create an external data source called `extDataSource` if it desn't already exist.
-It reads data from a filesystem `synapsefilesystem1` in the storage account `synapsestorageacct1`.
+It reads data from a container filesystem `synapsefilesystem1` in the storage account `synapsestorageacct1`.
 Please update the path according to your settings.

 **Note:** Make sure to pick the database you have just created in the previous step or your queries won't run.
 This applies for other Synapse Analytics queries as well.